cloudflare/workers-sdk/packages/wrangler/README.md

 npx wrangler init my-worker
 # try it out
 cd my-worker && npm run start
-# and then publish it
+# and then deploy it
 npm run deploy
 ```